uccdga/website/content/_index.md

   content: "Join us for our Sunday Services at 8:45 AM and 11 AM

-  (11 AM morning service on December 24 and December 31)
+  December 24 and December 31 (no 8:45 AM service)

   7 PM Candlelight Communion Service on Christmas Eve